neperfepx/neper/_sources/generation.rst.txt

 Generation
 ==========

 Module -T generates polycrystals as tessellations.
-The two main capabilities are: (i) the generation of tessellations from cell properties (e.g. a size distribution) and (ii) the generation of multiscale tessellations (i.e. including cell subdivisions).
+The primary capabilities are: (i) the generation of tessellations from cell properties (e.g. a size distribution) and (ii) the definition of cell groups (to represent different material phases) and (iii) the generation of multiscale tessellations (i.e. including cell subdivisions).
 These capabilities can also be used together.
 Tessellations are Laguerre (or Voronoi) tessellations and are therefore composed of convex cells.
-Finally, the tessellations can be “regularized” by removing their smallest features (edges and faces), which enables good-quality meshing with module -M.  Periodicity conditions can be prescribed.
+Finally, the tessellations can be "regularized" by removing their smallest features (edges and faces), which enables good-quality meshing with module -M.  Periodicity conditions can be prescribed.
 Crystal orientations are provided for the grains.
 The output is a tessellation